 Even while observability is a key component of OpenTelemetry, including it into the existing system may be a bigger step toward meeting the pressing needs of a supportive data ecosystem.
 End-to-end accountability ensures that the process is transparent and that the infrastructure is fit for a good user experience.

-OpenTelemetry is the key to organising your telemetry and providing the entire visibility you need to optimise your observability practises.
+OpenTelemetry is the key to organizing your telemetry and providing the entire visibility you need to optimize your observability practices.
 It gives you the tools you need to collect data from across your whole technological stack without getting bogged down in tool-specific debates.
 In the end, it aids in the smooth operation of your applications and greatly improves business consequences.